The Value-added Tax System In China’s Domestic Gold Market - Koos Jansen

 - Shanghai Gold Exchange invoice (SGE invoice)

+2. Customs office special receipt for the payment of import VAT.
 A “customs office special receipt for the payment of import VAT” is used for imported goods.
 Suppose company A buys a computer from Australia at the price 10,000 CNY, assuming no tariffs.
 The exporter in Australia can never give company A a Chinese SVI, but the imported computer does enjoy VAT.
 Therefore company A must pay the Chinese Customs Office 1,700 CNY (10,000 CNY * 17 %).
 Upon receiving the money, the Chinese customs office will issue a “customs office special receipt for the payment of import VAT”.
 With this special receipt, company A can obtain the tax credit (input VAT) from the imported computer.

-A VAT general invoice looks like this:
+3. General VAT invoice.
+A general VAT invoice looks like this:

 A general VAT invoice looks very similar to an SVI, though a general VAT invoice cannot be used in obtaining VAT credits when calculating payable VAT.
 In other words, if you declare to the tax authority that you have 1,000 CNY input VAT but can only produce a general VAT invoice to substantiate your declaration, the tax authority will not recognize the invoice.
 General VAT invoices are issued by general VAT taxpayers strictly for accounting purposes when they make sales to consumers that will not use the purchase for input VAT.
 Effectively, general VAT taxpayers issue SVIs for sales to other general VAT taxpayers, and general VAT invoices for sales to consumers.

+4. Shanghai Gold Exchange invoice (SGE invoice).
 The “Shanghai Gold Exchange invoice”, or SGE invoice, is designed by the Shanghai Gold Exchange under the supervision of the national tax authority.
 It’s a pity I can’t find an image of a SGE invoice.